 Walter was preceded in death by his parents; brother, Lloyd; brothers-in-law, Jack Wetsch and Robert Heinle; and sister-in-law, Arlo Heinle.

 In lieu of flowers, Walter wished memorials be made to First Lutheran Church of Mandan.

-To send flowers to the family or plant a tree in memory of Walter Keidel, please visit our floral store.
+To send flowers to Walter's family, please visit our floral store.